 Kielder Belvedere (NY 683884)

-Sited at Benny Shank on the north shore of Kielder Water this unusual but striking shelter is open to visitors at all times of the year and gives a different view of the reservoir.
+Sited at Benny Shank on the north shore of Kielder Water this unusual but striking shelter which is part of the art and architecture programme is open to visitors at all times of the year and gives a different view of the reservoir.

 Cock Stoor (NY690883)